Putting job skills to work

 Custodial Skills Training Program

 The Ottawa Mission has partnered with the Ottawa Catholic School Board to help people find training in the cleaning industry.
 The 8 week Custodial Skills Training Program is run by St.Nicholas Adult High School and offers classroom and on-the-job training.
-Those interested in learning more about applying to this program can contact The Ottawa Mission’s Employment and Education worker in Client Services.
+Those interested in learning more about applying to this program can contact The Ottawa Mission’s Employment and Education worker in our Client Services Centre.

 The success of our programs is reflected in the success of those we serve.
 Just ask Ben.